Trump condemns killing of pair who tried to stop racist rant

 “And then we turned around while they were fighting, and he just started stabbing people, and it was just blood everywhere, and we just started running for our lives,” Mangum said.

-Micah David-Cole Fletcher, 21, also was injured in the attack.
-The student at Portland State University was hospitalized after being stabbed in the neck, and his girlfriend, Miranda Helm, told The Oregonian/OregonLive on Sunday that he was recovering his strength and eating.
+Micah David-Cole Fletcher, 21, was stabbed in the neck.
+His girlfriend, Miranda Helm, told The Oregonian/OregonLive on Sunday that Portland State University student was recovering his strength in the hospital and eating.

 Telephone messages left at the home of Christian’s mother Sunday and Monday were not returned.
 It was not clear if he had a lawyer yet.